 You need to submit a minimum of two academic references in support of your application, please also check the requirements for your graduate school.
 The names and contact details of your referees should be entered in the referees section.

-Some faculties require a brief description of the general research area which you are interested or a specific research proposal.
+Some faculties require a brief description of the general research area which you are interested in, or a specific research proposal.
 Be aware that the faculty may have deadlines for your proposal so be sure to ask before you apply.
 Your research proposal is submitted via the application form.

 After you've applied